andreagorsche/tablebooking/README.md

 ## Scope Plane
 As already shortly elaborated in the strategy the main functionality and features of the project should revolve around table booking management for admins and guests of a restaurant.
 It was a clear criteria from the start that the guest users need to be logged in, in order to book a table or manage their bookings.
-This is clearly stated on the starting page for users to know at first glance.
+This is clearly stated on the starting page for users to know at first glance and guide them accordingly.

-I detailed the scope of the project by deciding on the user stories.
+I detailed the scope of the project by deciding on the required user stories.

 ### User Stories for the admin users
 * As an admin I can check the tables booked online and get a quick overview.